azeemba/eslint-plugin-json/README.md

 #### Will this plugin provide more configuration?

-It is now possible as you can see in the [Configuration section](#custom-configuration)
+It is now possible as you can see in the [Configuration section](#custom-configuration).

 Additionally, support for autofixing common errors could be added in the feature.